alexeykobzev/freeipa-plugin-dhcp/README.md

 to get what you need (assuming you're using Red Hat Enterprise Linux or CentOS; details will differ if you're on Fedora).

-Once this is done, add a dedicated DHCPd account to FreeIPA and give it the required privileges to read DHCP configuration:
+Once this is done, add a dedicated DHCPd account to FreeIPA and grant it some privileges for reading the DHCP configuration:

 1. create a ```dhcpdaccount.ldif``` file: